kriserickson/aging-coder/src/posts/2025-08-25-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations.md

 ### Final Thoughts

 We have quickly created a way of getting similar recipes to a recipe based on its name.
 So, we come back to the question, why are we clustering these recipes.
-The goal is to get clusters of recipes that are similar, but not in the exact same way that they are similar in the cosine_similarity of their ingredients.
-Hopefully the k-means clustering has recognized some similarities in the data not found in the standard similarity of ingredients.
+The goal is to get clusters of recipes that are similar, but not in the exact same way that they are similar in the `cosine_similarity` of their ingredients.
+Hopefully the k-means clustering has recognized some similarities in the data not found in the standard similarity of ingredients (some unsupervised learnering as it were).
 Hopefully, with K-Means, we can discover that recipes tend to fall into, say, “Asian stir-fries,” “Mediterranean salads,” “baked desserts,” etc., based on ingredient patterns and then use the blunt ingredients similarity to bring those to the forefront.
-The clusters will also speed up the task of finding similar recipes in the end since each cluster is a fraction of the size of the entire corpus of recipes (once again, since we have such a small sample this isn't really a benefit).
+The clusters will also speed up the task of finding similar recipes in the end since each cluster is a fraction of the size of the entire corpus of recipes (once again, since we have a small sample this isn't really a benefit).

 This may not be the best use of k-means clustering, but it does demonstrate how it works and how it might be used in a real-world situation.
 We have also learned about cosine_similarity which will show its face again when start looking at [RAG](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) over the next few articles.
 And we can see how quick it is to go from a proof of concept in a Jupyter notebook to a nice REST endpoint (though not a production ready endpoint) and the optimizations that can be made if we understand about what is actually happening with cosine_similarity and inefficient algorithms like sorting.